 This project looks at obstacles and promising practices in relation to access to remedies for victims of business-related human rights abuses.
 By analysing complaints mechanisms in selected EU Member States, this research maps what hinders and what facilitates access to remedies.

 Business has an increasing impact on human rights.
 This is being reflected globally in human rights instruments and in the EU in relation to internal market and trade discussions.
 The Council of the EU has noted that more work is particularly needed in relation to access to remedies.
 The Council asked FRA to work in this area, calling for an Opinion, which the Agency delivered in 2017.
-The European Commission requested FRA to follow up with this project.
+In 2017, the European Commission requested FRA to follow up with this project.

 In the first phase of the project, FRA undertook desk research through FRANET (FRA's multidisciplinary research network) on available remedies in all EU Member States, focusing on complaints avenues available for victims of human rights abuses.
 In addition, the two states that currently have observer status with FRA’s Management Board (North Macedonia and Republic of Serbia) have been added.